pixincreate/PixeneOS/README.md

       --fastboot
   ```

-  If you prefer to extract and flash all OS partitions just to be safe, pass in `--all`.
+  To extract and flash all OS partitions, pass `--all`.

 5. Set the `ANDROID_PRODUCT_OUT` environment variable to the directory containing the extracted files.